Arvi, Wardha

 Arvi is a city and municipal council in Wardha district in the state of Maharashtra, India.

 Geography

-Arvi is located at 20.59°N 79.14°E. It has an average elevation of 328 metres (1075 feet).
-Arvi is an important centre for the cotton and soybean trade.
-The closest airport from Arvi is Nagpur Airport situated at 100 kilometres and the closest Railway Station From Arvi is Pulgoan Junction situated at 35 kilometres.The location of Arvi is on Ravandev Garmasur Plateau, which is also a reason for the growth of long thread bearing cotton.
+Arvi is located at 20.59°N 79.14°E. It has an average elevation of 328 meters (1075 feet).
+Arvi is an important center for the cotton and soybean trade.
+The closest airport from Arvi is Nagpur Airport situated at 100 kilometers and the closest Railway Station from Arvi is Pulgoan Junction situated at 35 kilometers, location of Arvi is on Ravandev Garmasur Plateau, which is also a reason for the growth of long thread bearing cotton.
 Wardha river and Bakli river flowing alongside the borders of Arvi taluka are the main source of water for the villages.

 Arvi is also called the City of Saints.
 Saint Maybai, Saint Pandurang Maharaj, Saint Lahanuji Maharaj(Takarkheda) are the prominent ones having their own followers spread across the Vidarbha region.